 after the 60 day mark, not 30 as you incorrectly state.

 If you want to get specific about it though Microsoft is actually apart of an industry group whom wrote a specificion on vulnerability reporting and vendor handling of reported vulnerabilities.
-Within that standard Microsoft and other companies in the industry agree that:
+Within that standard Microsoft and other companies in the industry

 "The appropriate timeframe will vary from case to case, but it is important to set a target.
 By convention, thirty (30) calendar days (measured from the date the Vendors acknowledges receipt of the VSR to deliver of the fix) has been established as a good